BE STRONG IN THE LORD

 “Finally, my brethren, be strong in the Lord and in the power of His might.”
 (Ephesians 6:10 NKJV)

-God does not promise to shield His children from the vicissitudes or challenges of life.
-However, God does promise to be with His children in their trials and never to leave them nor forsake them as they go through life’s challenges (Psa.
+God does not promise to shield His children from the vicissitudes or challenges of life; instead, God promises to be with His children in their trials and never to leave them nor forsake them as they go through life’s challenges (Psa.
 37:25, Heb.
 13:5).

-It is nothing strange for true followers of Jesus Christ to face or experience opposition, tribulation, or persecution for the sake of Christ in this present evil world that is anti-Christ.
+It is nothing strange for faithful followers of Jesus Christ to face or experience opposition, tribulation, or persecution for the sake of Christ in this present evil world that is anti-Christ.

-Peter admonishes us not to regard trials as strange things.
+Peter admonishes us not to regard trials as a strange thing.

 12 Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you;